 The BARR model is the first and only school-improvement intervention to successfully climb the three tiers of evidence required under the U.S. Department of Education’s Investing in Innovation (i3) program.

-The BARR model has met the Evidence for ESSA requirements for “strong evidence” four times in reading and math impacts and one time in social-emotional learning.
+The BARR model has met the Evidence for ESSA requirements for “strong evidence” four times in reading and math impacts.

 BARR received the 2014 ACT College and Career Transition Award.